ChenhanYu/hmlp/README.md

 Edit set_env.sh for compilation options.

+You MUST manually setup each environment variable in the "REQUIRED" CONGIFURATION if any of those variables were not defined properly on you system.

 ```
+export CC             = icc    to use Intel C compilers
-Set HMLP_USE_INTEL = true  to use Intel compilers.
+export CXX            = icpc   to use Intel C++ compilers
+export CC             = gcc    to use GNU C compilers
-Set HMLP_USE_INTEL = false to use GNU compilers.
+export CXX            = g++    to use GNU C++ compilers
+export HMLP_USE_BLAS  = false  if you don't have a BLAS library.
+export MKLROOT        = xxx    to_the_path_of_intel_mkl
 Set HMLP_USE_CUDA  = true  to compile code with cuda templates.
-Set HMLP_USE_BLAS  = false if you don't have a BLAS library.
-Set HMLP_USE_VNL   = true  to activate Intel VML.
 ```

 The default BLAS library for Intel compiler is MKL.

-The default BLAS for GNU is Netlib (-lblas).

-The default BLAS for nvcc is CUBLAS.
+For GNU compilers, cmake will try to find a proper BLAS/LAPACK library on you system.
+If cmake fails to locate BLAS/LAPACK, then the compilation will fail as well.
+You need to manually setup the path in the cmake file.

 **Installation:**